MasterScrat/rl-insights/docs/a3c.md

 From A3C to A2C
 ---

-Since this method is designed to train networks using a CPU, asynchronous updates made a lot of sense as it enabled [Hogwild syle](hogwild.md) updates.
-However, it appeared later on that this was not optimal when using a GPU.
-For this reason, this method is commonly used today in a synchronous way in which the updates from all the actor-learners are batched to make better use of the GPU.
+A3C was explicitly designed to take advantage of CPUs with many cores, and to not require a GPU.
+With this use case in mind, asynchronous updates made a lot of sense: they don't require any synchronisation between the agents, and parameter updates can be done [Hogwild syle](hogwild.md) without locking.

+But GPUs are much more efficient then CPUs when optimizing large policies.
+When the policy becomes large enough, it starts making more sense to sacrifice asynchronous updates in order to feed large batches to a GPU.
+In that case, the agents don't compute the gradients themselves anymore.
+Instead, they perform a rollout and send the experiences to the master thread, which performs gradient updates in a synchronous way.

 This non-asynchronous version is simply called **A2C** (Advantage Actor Critic) [^a2c].

-However, a different method called A2C, which does leverage GPUs, is preferred today.
+It generally performs comparably to A3C in terms of final performance, but it trains even faster as it can take advantage of a GPU.
+The paper [Accelerated Methods for Deep Reinforcement Learning](accelerated-methods.md) provides advanced analysis between the two as well as optimization insights.

 In hindsight
 ---